Greek banks face extra monitoring in return for aid

 The HFSF, which will provide most of the new capital by buying most of the new shares and all of the convertible bonds, will become the banks' biggest shareholder.

-Greek bank shares fell sharply when the recapitalisation framework was unveiled on Monday.
+Greek bank shares fell sharply when the recapitalization framework was unveiled on Monday.

 Concerns over the dilutive impact of the scheme on current shareholders and an annual 7 percent coupon that banks will have to pay annually on the CoCos pulled the banking index .FTATBNK down 15 percent.